getFairAI/script-examples/dreamshaper/README.md

 # Instructions on how to install DreamShaper

 ## Depedencies
-To use this library, you need to have:
+To use this library, you need to do:

 1. Download model file and rename to `dreamshaper_631BakedVae-full.safetensors`